 Unleha grinned at him.
 "Veertan, my precious daughter, thinks you are just fabulous.
-Ever since she started training with the recoursors' youngsters she regales me with tales of your many qualities."
-Unleha looked down at the bridge.
+Now that she trains with the recoursors' youth, I get to hear tales of your legendary skills at least once a week."
+She looked down at the bridge.
 "And I admit, seeing you fly around here I can understand why.
-If training as a recoursor under your inspired tutelage makes one able to move like that . . . " Unleha trailed off into a low whistle of astonishment.
+If training with you makes one able to move like that . . . " She trailed off into a low whistle.

-Dorarin, Heart of the Recoursors in Behrlem as well as the town gardener and handyman, flashed a winning hero's grin at Unleha.
+Dorarin, who held the position of heart of the recoursors as well as that of town handyman, flashed a winning hero's grin at Unleha.
 "The volunteers among the recoursors are not required to mend bridges," he related, giving the toolbox beside him a little shuffle.
 "That remains my personal privilege."

 "I am glad to hear," Unleha replied.
-She admired the freshly restituted plank, or as much of it as was visible from above.
+She admired the fresh plank, or as much of it as was visible from above.
 Meanwhile, Dorarin had recovered enough to push himself upright and stand, all light-footed energy again, beside Unleha on the arching path of the bridge.
 He unfastened the belts and ropes around his hips.

 Unleha turned toward him.
-"Say, Dorarin, as heart of the recoursors, what do you make of the presence of soldiers in town?
+"Say, Dorarin, what do you make of the presence of soldiers in town?
 If anyone were to stand guard in the streets, ready to use force to protect the citizens, that would be the recoursors, wouldn't it?
 Certainly not the soldiers?"

 Dorarin nodded.
-"It would be us.
-Of course.
-If ever the use of physical force were considered."
+"Of course it would be us.
+If ever the use of physical force were considered.
+But there is no need for it here."
 He ran his hand lightly over the railing.
-"But there is no need for physical force here.
-None at all.
-So . . ."
-Dorarin shrugged.
 "People being afraid of ghosts, and voting soldiers into town . . ."
 He raised his brows.
 "That is worrying, to my mind.
-But people have a right to be silly, and we certainly have no right to use force in response."
+But it is their town, and their decision.
+People have a right to be silly, and we certainly have no right to use force in response."

 Dorarin brought his flat hands together slowly and carefully, like a ritual move in some ancient game of symbols.
 "As recoursors, we only come in at the order of a court of deliberation, as you know.
 And they never give that order lightly.
 It's only when all the conciliators' efforts have failed, and even the final say of the deliberators is not respected-then we are sent in.
-To make sure that coin is indeed paid, or that fence repaired, or whatever it was the deliberators decided."
+To make sure that fence does indeed get repaired, or that sheep returned, or whatever it was the deliberators decided."
 Dorarin tilted his head.
-"Or, of course, to separate people who are turning violent.
+"Or, of course, to separate people who turn violent.
 But that is rare, very rare."